Iran airs video with 2 French citizens it claims were spying

 These measures usually consist of travel bans and asset freezes on officials accused of involvement in any suspect abuses or “entities,” like banks, companies, agencies or other organizations.
 It prevents EU citizens from making funds available to those listed.

-Associated Press writers Lorne Cook in Prague and Samuel Petrequin in Brussels contributed to this report.
+Associated Press writers Lorne Cook in Prague, Samuel Petrequin in Brussels and John Leicester in Le Pecq, France, contributed to this report.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.